vkeggers/DeNovo-Nematode-Pipeline/README.md

 ## Assembly
 </summary>

+We have tried assembly with:

+flye

+nextdenovo

+verkko

+hifiasm

+flye and nextdenovo use ONT and illumina data.
+Verkko and hifiasm use pacbio and ONT.

-We have assembly methods for nextDenovo and Flye programs.
-However, we find nextDenovo to generally be better and more contiguous.
+Between flye and nextdenovo, we find nextDenovo to generally be better and more contiguous.

 If you have your own data already, skip down to your chosen assembly method.